sniang/solenoid.py/README.md

 ```

 ### Tile.field
-To compute the magnetic field produced by the tile
+To compute the magnetic field produced by the tile.

+Be careful, you cannot estimate the field on the tile.
+In that cas, the field value is ```nan```.

 * Arguments
      - x: float — the x coordinate